heiner/dylaniki/The_Freewheelin'_Bob_Dylan.md

 ---
-title: The Freewheelin' Bob Dylan
+title: "The Freewheelin' Bob Dylan"
-permalink: The_Freewheelin'_Bob_Dylan
+permalink: "The Freewheelin' Bob Dylan"
-redirect_to: Freewheelin’/
+redirect_to: "Freewheelin'"
 ---

-You should automatically be redirected to [Freewheelin’](Freewheelin’/)
+You should automatically be redirected to [Freewheelin'](Freewheelin')